Our month-long retrospective of director Darren Aronofsky concludes with his unnerving 2010 drama/thriller, the exceptional Black Swan.

-One of the most critically acclaimed films of 2010, Black Swan was nominated for 5 Academy Awards and garnered Natalie Portman her first Oscar for her breathtaking performance.
+One of the most critically acclaimed films of 2010, Black Swan was nominated for five Academy Awards, and garnered Natalie Portman her first Oscar for her breathtaking performance.
 Taking inspiration from previous Frida Cinema hits such as Perfect Blue and Suspiria, Darren Aronofsky’s Black Swan builds a haunting atmosphere around the world of dance that is best experienced on the big screen.

 “Fantastically deranged at all times, Darren Aronofsky’s ballet psycho-melodrama is a glittering, crackling, outrageously pickable scab of a film.” — Peter Bradshaw, The Guardian